 Santa Barbara Graduate Schools, Inc., d.b.a.
 Pacific Graduate Institute, is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), an institutional accrediting body recognized by the Council on Postsecondary Accreditation and the U.S. Department of Education (Western Association of Schools and Colleges, 985 Atlantic Avenue, Suite 100, Alameda, CA 94501; telephone: 510-748-9001; fax: 510-748-9797; www.wascweb.org).
-In June 2001, Pacifica's accreditation was re-affirmed.
+In June 2010, Pacifica's accreditation was re-affirmed with the next review scheduled for 2019.